pelikhan/pxt-sockets/README.md

  > Open this page at [https://pelikhan.github.io/pxt-sockets/](https://pelikhan.github.io/pxt-sockets/)

+This extension allows to interact with Web Sockets and Arcade games.

 ## Use as Extension